thejerrytan/PeerRank/readme.md

 4. How to overcome IP based throttle limits imposed by SE
 5. How to increase overall throughput to process 3 mil users in 7 days (0.2s per user)?
 Now, it takes ~ 10s per user, 347 days in total

+# Issues
+1. Self-declared twitter profile links on Quora user profile is loaded dynamically, not easy to scrape

 # Redis Schema
 ## DB - 0 (Twitter profiles)
 	"twitter_screen_name" (HASH)